 In short, in 2021 we have taken huge steps towards progress, but we want to continue to grow, in order to apply our best services to our current cities, and to the cities of the future.
 The future is here, and we aim to continue leading progress, responding to the various challenges that we face and contributing value to reach a common goal, the goal to create a more sustainable world, a fairer world.
 FCC is on the right path.
 This is the best news of all.

-Pablo Colio Abril CEO of the FCC Group
+Pablo Colio

+FCC CEO

-2. Transforming leadership Figures and context of the FCC Group
+2 TRANSFORMING LEADERSHIP - Figures and context of the FCC Group

 Transforming business as usual as a first step towards more sustainable realities